-Chinese medicine has a very different way of looking at the body.
-It takes into account that our body, mind and spirit are interconnected.
-It looks at what is happening overall in the body and makes sense of that in an holistic way.
+Chinese medicine has a very unique way of looking at the body.
+It takes into account that our body, mind and spirit are intricately connected.
+It looks at what is happening overall in the body and makes sense of that using an elegant and detailed understanding of these interconnections that has been used for thousands of years.
 For example, say your child gets constipated, plus itchy hot skin in the upper parts of their body and they don’t sleep well.
 This would be translated as stagnation in the intestines causing heat to rise in the skin.
-The skin and large intestine are connected in Chinese medicine, so clearing up the intestines will help the skin to be clearer, less hot and less itchy.
+The skin and Large Intestine are connected in Chinese medicine, so clearing up the intestines will help the skin to be clearer, less hot and less itchy.
 So the focus would be on the intestines but there would also be attention paid directly to the skin.

-The techniques I have available to me to use on your child vary according to whether they are diagnosed as being more excess or deficient in terms of their constitution.
-For more excessive children, quick gentle acupuncture is the best method for treatment where the pin is popped in and then pulled out almost straight away.
-It is left in longer the older they get but they don’t need to lie still, I follow them around the treatment room whilst they play with toys or sit you on your lap.
-When they can lie still, they do, it’s all age dependant and I work with where they are at.
+The techniques we have available to us to use on your child vary according to whether they are diagnosed as being more excess or deficient in terms of their constitution.
+For more excessive children, quick acupuncture with an extremely fine needle is the best method for treatment, where the pin is popped in and then pulled out almost straight away.
+It is left in longer the older they get but they don’t need to lie still, we can follow them around the treatment room whilst they play with toys or sit you on your lap.
+When they can lie still, they do, it’s all age dependant and we work with where they are at.

-For more deficient children, a warming therapy of moxibustion is more appropriate, this is applied directly to the skin via special Japanese tool called a Tiger Warmer.
-It feels good on their skin and it is well tolerated.
+For more deficient children, a warming therapy of moxibustion is more appropriate, this is applied directly to the skin via special Japanese tool called a Tiger Warmer or via a moxibustion stick.
+It feels good on their skin and it is usually well tolerated.

-I often teach parents how to massage their child as this can help enormously with their overall wellbeing.
+We often teach you how to massage your child as this can help enormously with their overall wellbeing and connection with you.

-I look at your child’s diet and we tweak that to ensure they are having what they need to help them re-balance.
-I look at their sleep habits, lifestyle, day care schedule or school schedule, screen time and more to see what else we can tweak that will benefit your child’s physical and emotional health.
+We look at your child’s diet and tweak that to ensure they are having what they need to help them get the nutrients they need to be healthy.
+We look at their sleep habits, lifestyle, day care or school schedule, screen time and more to see what else we can tweak that will benefit their physical and emotional health.

-The other interesting part of the equation is you, the parent.
+The other interesting part of the equation is you.
 In Chinese medicine there is a saying: ‘The mother feeds the child’.
-This means literally, emotionally and spiritually.
-Often I see mums (and sometimes dads) who bring in their children for treatment but they aren’t taking care of themselves.
-It is important that you do take care of yourself and your needs, as this will always impact your children.
-So for those who are interested, I also offer treating mums (and dads), often with herbs as they are super busy, to help them re-balance at the same time as their child.
-It doesn’t need to be with me and you don’t need to use Chinese medicine to do it but it is something that needs consideration.
+This means the main care giver (mother or father or close relative) literally feeds the child but they also feed them emotionally and spiritually.
+We commonly see mums (and sometimes dads) who bring in their children for treatment but who aren’t taking care of themselves yet for whatever reason.
+There’s no judgement around this, however it’s important for you to know that the state of your health and well-being will impact your children.
+So for those who are interested, we also offer treatment for mums (and dads), often with herbs as they are super busy, to help them re-balance at the same time as their child.
+You don’t need to use Chinese medicine to do this but it is something that may need to be addressed.

 What kinds of conditions would you consider Chinese medicine for?

 If you are wanting to try a natural holistic solution for your child’s health then this is something to consider.
-I would like to take a moment to say here that I often work closely with GPs and Paediatricians to effect the best results for my clients.
-I see myself as a support to your primary care givers and I encourage you to keep good relationships with them.
-I believe in integrative healthcare which is the best of both worlds, the West and the East.
+We work closely with GPs and Paediatricians to effect the best results for our clients.
+The Traditional Chinese Medicine practitioners at the Wholistic Medical Centre see ourselves as a support to your primary GP.
+We encourage you to keep good relationships with them as we believe in integrative healthcare.

 What actually happens in a treatment session?